How to get money in Kyoto: the easiest and safest way to get cash in Kyoto. The lowdown on ATMs, changing cash and using credit cards in Kyoto.

 - Don’t bother getting travelers checks.

-- Don’t get Japanese yen before arriving in Japan (exchange rates are usually better in Japan).
+- Don’t buy Japanese yen before arriving in Japan (exchange rates are much better in Japan and you really should use a Japanese ATM to get your yen).

 Here are the details: